rcalixte/wayland-book/src/protocol-design/wire-protocol.md

 0xFFFFFFFF]`.
 IDs begin at the lower end of this bound and increment with each new object allocation.

-An object ID of 0 represents a `NULL` object; that is, a non-existent object or the explicit lack of an object.
+An object ID of 0 represents a null object; that is, a non-existent object or the explicit lack of an object.

 ## Transports